 d.
 Procedures to address the needs of individual Children including Children with special needs;

 e.
 Coordination with local emergency management officials; and

 f.
 Guidelines for the continuation of Child care in the period following the emergency or disaster.

 ** Emergency Preparedness Plan – This PLC folder contains templates to cover a variety of options for your EPP.
 The Y.I.K.E.S.
 Planning Guide is also in the folder. *Reminder that the Y.I.K.E.S.
 Planning Guide is not an EPP, but is composed of questions to help you develop your EPP.

-2. The Provider must conduct an evacuation drill at least twice a year and the dates must be recorded and be available for review.
+2. (NEW) The Provider must conduct an evacuation drill at least twice a year and the dates must be recorded and be available for review.